DhruvNITDelhi/SolarCast/README.md

 # SolarCast 🌤️⚡

-A production-grade solar energy forecasting web application that predicts **hourly solar energy generation (kWh) for the next 24 hours** based on user location and system parameters.
+A solar energy forecasting web application that predicts **hourly solar energy generation (kWh) for the next 24 hours** based on user location and system parameters.

 SolarCast uses real weather and irradiance forecast data combined with physics-based solar modeling to provide highly accurate, actionable insights for solar plant owners, operators, and enthusiasts.